Mohamed-Slimane/DPanel/README.md

 To install DPanel, follow these steps:

-1. Open your server access window (SSH or terminal).
+1. Open your server access window (SSH or terminal) as root.
 2. Copy and paste the following code:

     ```bash